robert studley, lcpc

 With an understanding that learning is lifelong, Robert continually seeks to expand his counseling knowledge through professional development in order to better serve his clients.
 Throughout his career, Robert has trained other mental health professionals and community members on various topics including Trauma-Informed Care and LGBTQ+.
 Furthermore, Robert takes an active role in his community by volunteering.

-Raised in Charleston, SC on southern cooking and chivalry, Robert radiates comfort and hospitality toward all of his clients.
 As a member of an Air Force family, Robert moved around the country as a child and chose to put down roots in Illinois.
 When he’s not in a counseling session, Robert enjoys being outdoors hiking, rock-climbing, or fishing, and he understands that all of his clients have special interests and talents, too.
 He makes a concerted effort to establish a rapport with his clients, learn about them, and connect on a personal level.

 Areas of Focus (Bold Denotes Special Interest)